A Brief Summary

 Algorithms of Resistance

-The work of On the Books: Jim Crow and Algorithms of Resistance has been funded by the Andrew W. Mellon Foundation as part of the first cohort for Collections as Data: Part to Whole and the ARL Venture Fund.
+The work of On the Books: Jim Crow and Algorithms of Resistance is currently being funded by the Mellon Foundation.
+Previous funding came from the Mellon Foundation as part of the first cohort for Collections as Data: Part to Whole and the ARL Venture Fund.